Chatbots tell people what they want to hear - ExBulletin

 Chatbots share limited information and reinforce ideologies, which can lead to more polarized thinking on controversial issues, according to a new study led by Johns Hopkins University.

-“People are reading AI-generated summaries, so they think they're getting unbiased, fact-based answers,” said the lead author, a professor at the Johns Hopkins Whiting School of Engineering. said Ziang Xiao, an assistant professor of computer science who studies humans. -AI interaction.
+“People are reading summaries generated by AI, so they think they're getting unbiased, fact-based answers,” said the lead author of Human-AI Interaction. said Ziang Xiao, an assistant professor of computer science at Johns Hopkins University.
 “Even if a chatbot is not designed to be biased, its answers will reflect the biases and tendencies of the person asking the question, meaning that people may not actually be getting the answer they want to hear. is.”

-“With chatbots, people tend to be more expressive and frame their questions in a more conversational way.
-This depends on how we speak.
-But our language tells us It may be exploited.”

-Xiao and his team shared their research results on Monday, May 13, at the Association for Computing Machinery's CHI Conference on Human Factors in Computing Systems.
+Xiao and his team shared their results at the Association for Computing Machinery's CHI Conference on Human Factors in Computing Systems on Monday, May 13, at 5pm ET.

 To see how chatbots impact online search, the team looked at how people interacted with different search systems and how they felt about controversial issues before and after using them.
 We compared.